Beetles, housefly larvae open new frontier in animal feed sector

 GREAT FERTILISER

 "Insects drink very little water.
 Their droppings are very dry.
-They're like sand and have all the qualities needed for a classic fertilisers," Levon said.
+They're like sand and have all the qualities needed for a classic fertilizers," Levon said.

 Stephane Radet, who heads France's animal feed industry lobby (SNIA) said he was cautious as the protein product would have to prove itself to feed makers and win public acceptance.